NonstickAtom972/Grammer2/docs/readme.md

 first concept I want to tell you about is that of drawing buffers.
 These include the graph screen and other chunks of memory that you use like the graph screen.
 A drawing buffer is 768 bytes and there are two that do not use user RAM that you can use in Grammer.
-Their pointers are `π9872` and `π9340`.
-The first is called AppBackUpScreen by assembly programmers and the second is what we know as the graph screen.
+Their pointers are `π9872` and `π9340`, but you can also use `G-T`` and `G-T` respectively.
+The `G-T` token can be found in the [Mode] menu.
+The first is called appBackUpScreen by assembly programmers and the second is what we know as the graph screen.
 The graph screen is default.
 You can also use `π86EC`, but Grammer uses that for scratch work for a few commands as well.
 Now, to the actual drawing!
 In all cases, (0,0) is the upper left corner of the screen.
 If you want to